fastify/fastify-plugin/README.md

 })
 ```

+## Metadata
+In addition if you use this module when creating new plugins, you can declare the dependencies, the name and the expected Fastify version that your plugin needs.

+#### Fastify version
 If you need to set a bare-minimum version of Fastify for your plugin, just add the [semver](http://semver.org/) range that you need:
 ```js
 const fp = require('fastify-plugin')